gkoos/cnt/README.md

   // skip this test
   cnt_skip("Totally unrelated test", test_sqrt_dummy);

-  // add this to print a summary of the whole test suite at the end of the output cnt_end();
+  // prints a summary of the whole test suite at the end of the output cnt_end();
 }
 ```